louthy/language-ext/README.md

 ## Lack of lambda and expression inference

 One really annoying thing about the `var` type inference in C# is that it can't handle inline lambdas.
-For example this won't compile, even though it's obvious it's a `Func<int>`.
+For example this won't compile, even though it's obvious it's a `Func<int,int,int>`.
 ```C#
     var add = (int x, int y) => x + y;
 ```